LLudivina/project-one/README.md

 Unsupervised machine learning was selected for this project since we first want to see what the data tells us.

 ## Data Visualization
-We will use Tableau for this project.
+We will use Tableau for our visuals.
 As a test run, Tableau will be used to do project status presentation in class.
 Data was uploaded into the Tableu, worksheets were created to work with the data, and dashboards were created to arrange the visuals.
 Finally, an overall story was created using the dashboards.
 Here is the link to our dashboard <https://public.tableau.com/shared/YY85W397W?:display_count=n&:origin=viz_share_link>

 ### Resources
 https://www.ncei.noaa.gov/access/search/data-search/global-hourly